hr-survey.com

 Development

-1. Gives employees the authority to act on their own.
+1. Gives employees autonomy to complete tasks on their own.

 Partnering/Networking